buildtesters/buildtest/docs/writing_buildspecs/containers.rst

 Let's try developing this test in a buildspec so we can run via buildtest.
 In the test below, you will see we introduce the keyword ``container`` is used to specify the container settings.
 The ``platform`` will be used to determine the container runtime which could be ``docker``, ``podman`` or ``singularity``.
 The ``image`` is the name of the container image to use which expects a string value.
 This can be a URI or a local image.
-Since docker will automatically pull the image from DockerHub, we don't need to specify the URI, however if you were using a different registry like GHCR (GitHub Container Registry) you would specify the URI.
+Since docker will automatically pull the image from `DockerHub <https://hub.docker.com/>`_, we don't need to specify the URI, however if you were using a different registry like `GitHub Container Registry (GHCR) <https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry>`_ you would specify the URI.

 .. literalinclude:: ../tutorials/containers/hello_world.yml
    :language: yaml
    :emphasize-lines: 6-8

-Let's build this test by running ``buildtest build -b $BUILDTEST_ROOT/tutorials/containers/hello_world.yml``.
+Let's build this test by running ``buildtest build -b $BUILDTEST_ROOT/tutorials/containers/hello_world.yml`` and inspect the test results.

-.. drop-down:: ``buildtest build -b $BUILDTEST_ROOT/tutorials/containers/hello_world.yml``
+.. dropdown:: ``buildtest build -b $BUILDTEST_ROOT/tutorials/containers/hello_world.yml``

     .. code-block:: console

-        (buildtest) ☁  buildtest [fix_issues] ⚡  buildtest build -b $BUILDTEST_ROOT/tutorials/containers/hello_world.yml
+         ⚡  buildtest build -b $BUILDTEST_ROOT/tutorials/containers/hello_world.yml
         ╭───────────────────────────────────────────────────────────────────────────────── buildtest summary ─────────────────────────────────────────────────────────────────────────────────╮
         │                                                                                                                                                                                     │
         │ User:               siddiq90                                                                                                                                                        │